pedestrian-dynamics-HM/vadere/README.md

 * **vadere_console.jar** - provides the command line version of Vadere and allows easy integration into other applications.
 * **VadereModelTests** - contains test scenarios for pedestrian locomotion models.
 Note: The tests are also useful for a "getting started" (see below "Run Built-In Examples" for details).

-To execute the `.jar` files it is highly recommended to use Java 8.
+To execute the `.jar` files it is highly recommended to use Oracle Java 8.

 ### Build from Source